Thompson Rivers University Law School Kamloops, British Columbia Education, Canada Architecture

 University Buildings

-Comments / photos for the Thompson Rivers University Law School page welcome
+Comments / photos for the Thompson Rivers University Law School building design by Diamond Schmitt Architects page welcome.

 Website: Faculty of Law – Thompson Rivers University